ELBOW HYPEREXTENSION

 - Growth Plate Injuries of the Elbow: Particularly concerning in young athletes.

-- Little Leaguer’s Elbow (Medial Apophysitis): Affects young pitchers who throw frequently.
+- Little Leaguer’s Elbow (Medial Apophysitis): This affects young pitchers.

 - Olecranon Stress Fractures: These can occur from repetitive stress or impact.